apragacz/django-rest-registration/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ### Additional context
-Add any other context about the problem here.
+(Add any other context about the problem here)